Groeger Special Tooling: 2007

 Darryl’s 51/3 is finally back on the road.
 It’s looking very good.
-Lots more pictures can be found on Darryl’s site.
+Lots more pictures can be found Darryl’s site broken link.
 Marc’s R69S is in the background of the first image.
 A new coil has him up and running again, too.

 When it came to “put up or shut up,” our esteemed protector from the sky, a certain Major Wobble, wimped out and did not join the Saturday afternoon ride.